tankist/CV/README.md

 * Team member’s integration and management,
 * Scrum techniques application.

-Technologies used: PHP7 (Phalcon, Guzzle), Elasticsearch, Memcached, MySQL, MailChimp, Amazon (S3, SQS, ELB, EB, CFN, EC2, RDS), JavaScript (jQuery, Grunt, etc.), AJAX ,Nginx, RabbitMQ, HTML/HTML5, CSS/CSS3, LESS, PHPUnit, Codeception, Composer, Npm
+Technologies used: PHP7 (Phalcon, Guzzle), Elasticsearch, Memcached, MySQL, MailChimp, Amazon (S3, SQS, ELB, EB, CFN, EC2, RDS), JavaScript (jQuery, Grunt, etc.), AJAX, Nginx, RabbitMQ, HTML/HTML5, CSS/CSS3, LESS, PHPUnit, Codeception, Composer, Npm, Yarn, Node.JS, pm2

 Starting from 2011 we are developing single product-comparison service for our Germany-based customer.
+Complex backend gives our customer ability to create different price comparison portals with different designs and structure.
+More then 200 different parameters could be tuned.
+Existing functionality could be slightly improved using plugins engine.
 Started from team of 2 PHP devs we created first prototype in early 2012 and released at fall 2012.
 In 2013 team was about 5 devs, in 2014 - 7 devs.
 First version was created with ZF1, but in 2014 it was refactored with Phalcon.
 During that years I have introduced Scrum techniques in the team, customer needs focused development.
 Currently our project is a high load service with ~1 mln visits per day.
 Also I was responsible for AWS deployments.
 We have successfully implemented AWS auto-scaling and continuous deployment.
 Source code was covered by unit tests with approx. coverage ~70%.

 For the last 6 month we started to move critical parts of the system (API proxyfication and aggregation) to the NodeJS engine to provide highest throughput and availability.